sherdwhite/book_trader/README.md

 Or if you're not using Docker, just use the default Django test runner:

 `python manage.py test`

-To run the JS tests use:

-`npm run test`

 ## Utilities
 To generate random ratings on all books from all users use the